-A free Youth Month webinar turning the legacy of 1976 into real pathways for South Africa's next generation.
+Thank you to everyone who joined us.
+The full Youth Month webinar — turning the legacy of 1976 into real pathways for South Africa's next generation — is now available to watch on demand.

 The Soweto Uprising represented a generation demanding access, opportunity and dignity through education.
 Today, the conversation must evolve beyond access alone.